-Mr. Huang Cheng-Pin (黃正斌), aged 55, is an assistant to Mr. Cheng Li-Yu, an executive Director and chairman of the Group.
+Mr. Huang Cheng-Pin (黃正斌), aged 56, is an assistant to Mr. Cheng Li-Yu, an executive Director and chairman of the Group.
 He joined the Group in 2003.
-Mr. Huang has over 23 years of experience in the banking field and is responsible for the Group's exports of products and imports of production materials.
-He also assists the board of Directors in the evaluation of investment projects as well as the Group's financial planning and funding matters.
+Mr. Huang has over 23 years of experience in the banking field and is responsible for the investment planning for the new projects.
+He also assists the board of Directors in the evaluation of such investment projects as well as the Group's financial planning and funding matters.

-Mr. Lee Ming-Kun (李明坤), aged 63, is an assistant to Mr. Cheng Li-Yu, an executive Director and chairman of the Group, and joined the Group in 2013.
-Mr. Lee is responsible for management and supervision on new product development in the Group.
+Mr. Lee Ming-Kun (李明坤), aged 64, is an assistant to Mr. Cheng Li-Yu, an executive Director and chairman of the Group, and joined the Group in 2013.
+Mr. Lee is responsible for management and supervision on new product development and management in the Group.

-Mr. Lu Fu-Hsing (呂福興), aged 55, is an assistant to Mr. Cheng Li-Yu, an executive Director and chairman of the Group.
-He joined the Group in 2003 and is responsible for the overall operation management of Suzhou Dazhi.
-Mr. Lu has over 31 years of experience in quality control.
-He was appointed to assist Mr. Cheng Li-Yu in the development of the quality control system of the Group.
-He is also responsible for the design and enhancement of the Group's quality control, and the monitoring and rectification of the matters in relation to the operations and management of the Group.
+Mr. Lu Fu-Hsing (呂福興), aged 56, is an assistant to Mr. Cheng Li-Yu, an executive Director and chairman of the Group.
+He joined the Group in 2003 and is responsible for the human resources planning for the new investment project.
+He is also responsible for the monitoring and rectification of the matters in relation to the operations and management of the Group.

-Mr. Yeh Chih-Yuan (葉志原), aged 55, is a senior associate vice president of the Group who joined the Group in 2004 and responsible for the overall operation management of Compal Precision Module (Jiangsu) Company Limited, a non-wholly owned subsidiary of the Group.
-Mr. Yeh has been working in the plastic product surface coating industry for over 31 years.
-He is responsible for the planning of manufacturing process and production management of the surface coating for the Group's plastic casing products as well as enhancing efficiency and lowering costs.
-In addition to specializing in the research and development of the new technology of three-dimensional coating, he is also responsible for the repairs and maintenance and the improvement in production yield in relation to all coating production facilities of the Group.
+Mr. Yeh Chih-Yuan (葉志原), aged 56, is a vice president of the Group who joined the Group in 2004 and responsible for the overall operation management of Compal Precision Module (Jiangsu) Company Limited, a non-wholly owned subsidiary of the Group.
+Mr. Yeh has been working in the plastic product surface coating industry for over 32 years.
+He is responsible for the production R&D management of the surface coating for the Group's plastic casing products and metal casing products as well as enhancing production efficiency and cost reduction.

-Mr. Chu San-Tai (朱三泰), aged 46, is an associate vice president of the Group who joined the Group in 2003 and is currently responsible for the overall operation management of factories in Neijiang and Chongging regions.
-Mr. Chu has 25 years of experience in quality control.
-He was previously responsible for the supervision of the Group's quality control department, all quality control system certifications, and quality control system set-up, planning and maintenance.
+Mr. Chu San-Tai (朱三泰), aged 47, is a vice president of the Group who joined the Group in 2003 and is currently responsible for the overall operation management of factories in Neijiang and Chongqing regions.
+He is also responsible the supervision of the quality assurance department of the Group and the establishment of all quality assurance system certifications and quality control.
+Mr. Chu has rich experience in quality control, understands the manufacturing process and has strict quality control concept.
+He monitors the Group's quality control system and set-ups a complete quality control system process.

-Mr. Hsieh Min-Ta (謝旻達), aged 44, is an associate vice president of the Group who joined the Group in 2001, and is responsible for the overall operation management of Juteng Electronics Technology (Taizhou) Co., Ltd. Mr. Hsieh is responsible for the planning and production management for the painting process, improving efficiency and reducing costs.
+Mr. Hsieh Min-Ta (謝旻達), aged 45, is an associate vice president of the Group.
+He joined the Group in 2001, and is responsible for the overall operation management of Juteng Electronics Technology (Taizhou) Co., Ltd, a wholly-owned subsidiary of the Group.
+Mr. Hsieh is responsible for the planning and production management for the coating process, efficiency improvement and cost reduction.